Share and Spread the love

 Having a chicken faint or die after mating is worrying.
-The first time I saw this, I was very surprised and of course, worried.
-So I did a bit of studying.
+The first time I saw this, I was very surprised and, of course, worried.
+So, I did some studying.

-But, why do chickens die after mating?
+But why do chickens die after mating?

 Is it Necessary for Chickens to Mate?